DentalTech/dentist/README.md

 ## Design

 - A paid Bootstrap theme from MOJO themes was used.
-This theme didn't include forum, so I used the [template No. 4 from Tutorialzine here](http://tutorialzine.com/2015/06/12-time-saving-bootstrap-examples/).
+This theme didn't include a forum, so I used the [template No. 4 from Tutorialzine here](http://tutorialzine.com/2015/06/12-time-saving-bootstrap-examples/).

 - All images were sourced from [Pixabay](https://pixabay.com/), a free royalty-free images site.